 Even though he was born over two centuries ago, Dickens’s work transcends his time, language and culture.
 To this day, his work continue to inspire popular culture, including television, film, art and literature and he remains a massive contemporary influence throughout the world.

-Latest Quotations.
+Latest Quotations

 - He took us home and hammered us.
 Which, you see, … were a drawback on my learning.